COMMERCIAL ACCOUNTS AND GOVERNMENT ACCOUNTS ARE NOT COVERED UNDER REGULATION E:

 - Review your transactions daily to determine if fraudulent activity has occurred.

-- Maintain up-to-date anti-virus on your computer systems at all times.
+- Always maintain up-to-date anti-virus on your computer systems.

 - Maintain an up-to-date spyware detection program and disable pop-ups.

-- Ideally, dedicate a single PC for online financial transactions and prohibit any other form of web surfing on this PC including email.
+- Dedicate a single PC for online financial transactions and prohibit any other form of web surfing on this PC including email.

 - Never use automatic login features that save your usernames and passwords.